-The Group has taken COVID-19 into consideration on significant accounting estimates.
-The estimates and underlying assumptions are reviewed on an ongoing basis.
+The Group incorporates the recent development of the new coronavirus pneumonia epidemic and the possible impact of the military conflict between Russia and Ukraine and related international sanctions on the economic environment into relevant major accounting estimates such as cash flow estimation, growth rate, discount rate, and profitability.
+For these considerations, management will continue to review the estimates and underlying assumptions.
 Revisions to accounting estimates are recognized in the period when the estimates are revised if the revisions affect only that period.
 If revisions affect both current and future periods, the accounting estimates are recognized in the current and future periods.